Shipeasy

 The browser is single-user: new Client(user) runs the transform and identify()s the result, merging browser context (locale, timezone, path, referrer, screen_*, user_agent) and a persisted anonymous_id.

-No-bundler script loader
+No-bundler script tag

 <script>